-Fuse, our area’s coworking space, is beginning a project to publish ebooks.
-One which will soon be available documents the history of our local community of founders, professionals, makers, developers, and designers.
+Fuse, the Tri-Cities’ community and business accelerator, is beginning a project to publish the history of our local community of founders, professionals, makers, developers, and designers.

 Below is my section.
 I was asked to describe the beginnings of Doctype Society and TriConf, two components I was involved in which contributed to the development and growth of this community.
 Note that this is incomplete and solely from my perspective, and I am really looking forward to reading others’ accounts.

 All life, all of nature, all earthly systems, are closed cycles of nonmonetary exchanges of value… The essence of community, its very heart and soul, is the nonmonetary exchange of value.
 The nonmonetary exchange of value does not arise solely from altruistic motives.
 It arises from the deep, intuitive understanding that self-interest is inseparably connected with community interest; that individual good is inseparable from the good of the whole; that all things are simultaneously independent, interdependent, and intradependent—that the singular “one” is inseparable from the plural “one”.